 Co-Op Housing 21.
-Facilitate, incent and s housing Support co-op Ongoing engagement Aligning with federal and provincial funding, the City's role in facilitating, incentivizing and supporting co-op housing could include: 1) Facilitating development of new and the preservation of BC 1) Facilitating gaplications, city-initiated 20) Providing funding through the Victoria Housing Reserve Fund where co-ops enter into housing agreements to secure affordable units and to plan maintenance, renovations, or expansions to their housing stock 3) Convening events and workshops to support the preservation and development of co-operative housing in Victoria and the region.
+Facilitate, incent and support co-op housing Ongoing engagement with housing co-ops and the Co-op Housing Federation of BC Aligning with federal and provincial funding, the City's role in facilitating, incentivizing and supporting co-op housing could include: 1) Facilitating development of new and the preservation of existing co-op housing through consideration of rezoning applications, city-initiated zoning changes, and/or tax incentives 2) Providing funding through the Victoria Housing Reserve Fund where co-ops enter into housing agreements to secure affordable units and to plan major maintenance, renovations, or expansions to their housing stock 3) Convening events and workshops to support the preservation and development of co-operative housing in Victoria and the region.
 As evident above, support for co-op housing can generally be integrated with other strategic City initiatives, including the City's Real Estate Strategy, the Housing Reserve Fund, and an updated Housing Strategy.
-Ongoing engagement with existing co-ops and the Co- op Housing Federation of BC to identify current barriers and opportunities will aid in the alignment of 3 --- -- ---
+Ongoing engagement with existing co-ops and the Co-op Housing Federation of BC to identify current barriers and opportunities will aid in the alignment of city housing initiatives to support co-ops as key housing providers in the city.
+3 --------------- -- --- --- -- ---